OctopusDeploy/docs/src/shared-content/scripts/find-variableset-variables-usage-scripts.include.md

 # Specify the Space to search in
 $spaceName = "Default"

-# Specify the name of the Library VariableSet to use to find variables usage of
+# Specify the name of the VariableSet to use to find variables usage of
 $variableSetVariableUsagesToFind = "My-Variable-Set"

 # Search through Project's Deployment Processes?